 I’ve worked for the Victorian Education Department, Yooralla, SCOPE, a University in Mexico, a hospital in London, the Royal Children’s Hospital Autism Assessment Team, Lewis and Lewis, and as a contractor in mainstream and specialist schools.

-I set up my private practice in 2000, and now work in it full-time, mostly addressing school-aged children’s reading/spelling and speech, language and/or social interaction difficulties.
-My practice is part of the Clifton Hill Child and Adolescent Therapy Group.
-I was 2015-16 Vice President of Learning Difficulties Australia, and have also worked as an administrator and been a City Councillor and Mayor.
+I started my private practice in 2000, and moved it to Entelechy Therapy in Clifton Hill (then the Clifton Hill Child and Adolescent Therapy Group) in 2012.
+I was 2015-16 Vice President of Learning Difficulties Australia, and have also worked as an administrator, and been a City Councillor and Mayor.

-3. To make my Spelfabet literacy-teaching materials publicly available, and offer assessment and therapy/consultancy to struggling readers/spellers, and workshops to parents, schools and interested others.
+3. To make my Spelfabet literacy-teaching materials publicly available, and promote my assessment and therapy services and workshops.
 Income from these make maintaining this website possible.